acccoursera/gettingandcleaningdata/CodeBook.md

 The script then performs the following steps

     1. Process the "reduced" data frame

+        * i.e. Calculate the means for each of the numeric columns

-    2. Save the results to "tidy.txt" in the "./UCI HAR Dataset/combined" directory
+    2. Save the results to "tidy.txt" in the directory as the "run_analysis.R" script

+## Units of data sets

+>NOTE: All processed data (i.e. the newly combined data and the generated "tidy" data) is in the same uits of the original test and traing data sets.
+The units for these variables are descibed in the follwing files

+  * Featrues.txt
+  * features_info.txt
+  * activity_labels.txt
+  * README.txt

+that can be found in the "UCI HAR Dataset" directory and also [here][data source description].

 [data source]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip